JTafej/24-25-Programming/Unit 1 Day 4 math.md

 # Today we are going to use some math skills in our program.
-#### Side-note: I put some grades into Canvas.
-Please check when you have a free minute.

-### Program to reflect what we just did.
+### Code to reflect what we just did.
 Try running it in Replit.
 ```
 myScore = input("Your score: ")
 if myScore == 10: